Natrox/IceNet/README.md

 ----------------

 Juul Joosten, for commenting on the code (back in 2012/2013).
 Rick van Miltenburg, for suggesting synchronous packet handling.
+Members of Facepunch in the WAYWO thread for making suggestions.

 How-to
 ======